LeanerCloud/AutoSpotting/README.md

 Just like in the above animation, it's as easy as launching a CloudFormation (or [Terraform](https://github.com/cristim/autospotting/tree/master/terraform)) stack and setting the `spot-enabled` tag on the AutoScaling groups where you want it enabled to `true`.

+All the required infrastructure and configuration will be created automatically, so you can get started as fast as possible.

 For more detailed information you can read this [document](START.md)